inthepocket/cookie-though/docs/jekyll/configuration.md

 ### header

-An optional object that contains the values that are show in the banner of the cookie though modal
+An object that contains the values that are show in the banner of the cookie though modal

-* title: string
+* title?: string
-* subtitle: string
+* subtitle?: string
 * description: string

 ### customizeLabel